Independent Contractor Agreement

 Broker shall provide Contractor with $2,000,000 errors and omissions insurance coverage through the Broker’s E&O policy.
-Contractor shall pay directly or reimburse Broker, as the case may be, for all its agents covered under the above referenced policy.
-The current annual assessed premium is $235 per agent.
-Annual assessment is due within the month of September of each calendar year.
+Contractor shall pay premium to Broker when billed and due, typically in the month of October each calendar year.
 Agents will pay the $5,000 deductible in the event of a claim.

-For the duration of this Agreement and for all real estate transactions closed by Contractor and/or its agents, regardless of commissions earned by Contractor and/or its agents, Contractor shall pay to Broker a flat fee $450 per transaction for the first 20 transactions completed by Contractor during a 12-month period commencing this day and shall reset each anniversary date hereafter.
+For the duration of this Agreement and for all real estate transactions closed by Contractor, regardless of commissions earned , Contractor shall pay to Broker a flat fee $450 per transaction for the first 20 transactions completed by Contractor during a 12-month period commencing this day and shall reset each anniversary date hereafter.
 In the event the Contractor exceeds 20 full transactions in the 12-month period, then beginning with the 21st transaction the Broker will withhold a fee of $125.
-As commissions are earned by Contractor and/or its agents, 100% of any and all such commissions shall be paid to Broker upon closed transactions.
+As commissions are earned by Contractor, 100% of all such commissions shall be paid to Broker upon closed transactions.
 Upon Broker’s receipt of these commissions, Broker shall pay such commissions to Contractor (less Broker’s flat fee) within 2-3 business days contingent on a completed file, pursuant to Broker’s current commission payment policy.
-The above is also subject to Section 11 below.
+The above is also subject to Section 9 below.

 On transactions where the purchase price is less than $60,000 the Broker shall charge a fee equal to 25% of the gross commission not to exceed $450 and never to be less than $250.
 If, however, Contractor has already reached 20 full transactions during the 12-month period, then the Broker will withhold a fee of $125 regardless of purchase price.
 In cases where the Contractor elects to charge a commission of less than 3% of the sales price of the property, Silvercreek® will use 3% of the total sales price of the property as the basis of calculating the transaction fee.

-Contractor agrees to the above fee structure for any personal transaction and hereby agrees to turn in paperwork and notify Broker of any and all personal transactions.
+Contractor agrees to the above fee structure for any personal transaction in Idaho and hereby agrees to turn in paperwork and notify Broker of all personal transactions.
 Contract and closing statement of any out of state personal transactions must be emailed to Broker.

 Contractor further agrees that if Contractor engages in unethical behavior, fraud, or violations of the Idaho Real Estate Commission, that Broker has the discretion to withhold the payment of a commission until the allegations are resolved.

-Silvercreek® Realty Group’s commitment is to provide the New Licensee/Contractor the best education in the industry, enabling you to realize your full potential as a new small business owner in the industry.
+Silvercreek® Realty Group’s commitment is to provide the Contractor the best education in the industry and enable you to realize your full potential as a new small business owner in the industry.